- Pause points

 - How do you think the story will end?

-- Why do you think Minos keeps the Minotaur locked up in the labyrinth?
+- You might ask why the children think Minos keeps the Minotaur locked up in the labyrinth.

 - What do you think the Minotaur’s life was like in the labyrinth?
 What would it have felt like to be the Minotaur?